roboflow/inference/docs/workflows/modes_of_running.md

     valid for your Roboflow account

-    - your Workflow must accept video frames under `image` parameter - when multiple video streams are given for processing, all collected video frames will be submited in batch under `image` parameter for workflow run. `image` parameter must be single batch oriented input of your workflow
+    - your Workflow must accept video frames under `image` parameter - when multiple video streams are given for processing, all collected video frames will be submitted in batch under `image` parameter
+    for workflow run. `image` parameter must be single batch oriented input of your workflow

     - additional (non-batch oriented) inputs for your workflow can be passed as parameter to `init_with_workflow(...)`